zchenyu/pytorch/docs/source/jit_language_reference_v2.rst

 ~~~~~~~~~~~~~~~~~~~

 The following section describes the syntax of compound statements that are supported in TorchScript.
-The section also highlights how Torchscript differs from regular Python statements.
+The section also highlights how TorchScript differs from regular Python statements.
 It is modeled after `the compound statements chapter of the Python language reference <https://docs.python.org/3/reference/compound_stmts.html>`_.

 The ``if`` Statement
 ^^^^^^^^^^^^^^^^^^^^^

-Torchscript supports both basic ``if/else`` and ternary ``if/else``.
+TorchScript supports both basic ``if/else`` and ternary ``if/else``.

 Basic ``if/else`` Statement
 """"""""""""""""""""""""""""